giellalt/dict-fin-smn/trans_dict/00_readme.txt

 output: bdx_out/apertium-sme-smn.sme-smn.dix
 Cofigure the parameters as wish.

-TODO: map the GT pos values onto the apertium ones
+DONE: map the GT pos values onto the apertium ones

 =========================
 Task: constraining the (near-/pseudo-)synonyms of t-elements in the sme2smn dict